f5devcentral/f5-big-iq-lab/docs/class5/module7/lab1.rst

  |image08|

 ..
-Note:: vCenter credentials are Administrator@vsphere.local    / Purpl3$lab, and you MUST log in to the Jump host to access vCenter
+Note:: vCenter credentials are administrator@vsphere.local    / Purpl3$lab, and you MUST log in to the Jump host to access vCenter

 BIG-IP VE Creation is complete from here we can see BIG-IQ harvested the DHCP IP address.